 The RoW routes due to be delivered in this area, according to the consents relating to phase 2 of the scheme, are set out in the map below.

-In relation to the recently-created path north of the Abingworth cricket pitch (not coloured above), the situation isn’t simple because the status of this path remains permissive only, with its future dedication as a right of way provisional on resolving some other minor route amendments linked to the Abingworth rights of way scheme.
-In the meantime, there is no obligation on the landowner to control the vegetation, which we are aware has become overgrown.
-However, after consulting, the landowner, has kindly agreed to mow this path periodically on a temporary basis (pending outcomes emerging on points above).
-The PC will continue work to facilitate a good long-term arrangement.
+In relation to the recently-created path north of the Abingworth cricket pitch (not coloured above), the status of this path remains permissive only (as at November 2019) but the intention is that it will also be dedicated as a right of way, subject to WSCC approval of some other minor rights of way amendments in this area.
+Some legal glitches with this have recently moved forward, and in due course the way now seems clear for this new path to become a dedicated right of way.
+In the meantime, permissive use continues and the landowner has kindly agreed to mow this path periodically on a temporary basis.
+The PC will continue work to facilitate a good long-term arrangement to control vegetation.

 Link to West Chiltington

-Work in August/September 2019 (which was jointly funded by the Parish Council and WSCC Rights of Way Team) has brought the surface of the eastern end of bridleway 3676 up to a good standard.
+August/September 2019: recent resurfacing work (jointly funded by the Parish Council and WSCC Rights of Way Team) has brought the surface of the eastern end of bridleway 3676 up to a good standard.
 We are very conscious that upgrade is still needed for the section of the bridleway that runs beside the wood between the recent resurfaced eastern end, and the older hardcore surface at the west end.
 We don’t yet have a timeline for this.
 Although Thakeham PC agrees it is a high priority, WSCC PRoW team don’t view the condition of this section as particularly bad (relative to most other bridleways), and can’t offer further financial contribution.
-Also, this section is within West Chiltington PC boundary, as Thakeham PC ends at the eastern edge of the woods, so we are exploring possible cooperation and joint funding with West Chiltington PC.
+Also, this section is outside the Thakeham PC boundary, with ends at the east side of the woods, so we are exploring possible cooperation and joint funding with West Chiltington PC.
 We will update residents on progress with this as soon as possible.